nofreewill42/TeachTheAI/README.md

-# TeachTheAI - OpenWebUI Starter
+# TeachTheAI - echo server

 Minimal OpenAI-compatible FastAPI server that plugs into OpenWebUI.
 There is exactly **one function** you change to use your own local model; everything else is glue so the UI can talk to your code.